Dev-Marco/CCN---Correct-Conventional-Naming-for-Godot-Scripts/README.md

 ## Installation
 1. Clone or download this repository.
-2. Copy the `addons/node_script_naming_convention` folder into the `addons` directory of your Godot project.
+2. Copy the `addons/correct_conventional_naming` folder into the `addons` directory of your Godot project.
 3. In Godot, go to `Project` -> `Project Settings` -> `Plugins`.
-4. Find "Node Script Naming Convention Plugin" in the list and click "Activate".
+4. Find "Correct Conventional Naming" in the list and click "Activate".

 ## Usage
 Once the plugin is activated, every time you attach a script to a node: